-Colonoscopy is a test use to examine the lining of large bowel or colon.
+A colonoscopy is a test use to examine the lining of large bowel or the colon.
 The instrument has a light source, and a lens attached to a video monitor.
-The test is used for colon cancer screening and for diagnosis of various other diseases involving the colon in patients who may have bowel symptoms like bleeding or diarrhea.
+The test is used for colon cancer screening and for diagnosing various other diseases involving the colon in patients who may have bowel symptoms like bleeding or diarrhea.

 Is the test as bad as it sounds?
 The answer is no. Fears and misconceptions persist: